gefendioglu/Cpp_Practices/03_Lesson/Pointer_Types.md

 /----------------------------------------------
 /----------------------------------------------

--Example: Initialization of pointer and reference arrays
+- Example: Initialization of pointer and reference arrays

 ```cpp
 #include <iostream>